What is White Crane Silat?

 Wear loose white t-shirt and pants to class.
 Come prepared to sweat, and bring a sweater.

 Maggie Dawson began practicing White Crane Silat in 2003.
 Her physical practices began as a child, in committed dance, gymnastics and later yoga and Spinal Awareness.
-She has a BA in Physical Anthropology with a focus in human evolution and functional anatomy.
+She has a BA in Physical Anthropology with a focus in human evolution and skeletal functional anatomy.
 She became a massage therapist and bodyworker, discovered White Crane Silat, and realized she could better help people by empowering them with movement.
-She traveled to practice with the best silat teachers, in Europe, the US, and ultimately spent 2009-2010 living and training in Indonesia, under the roof and tutelage of the Teacher, grandmaster Suhu Gunawan Rahardja.
+Maggie traveled to practice with the best silat teachers, in Europe, the US, and ultimately spent 2009-2010 living and training in Indonesia, under the roof and tutelage of the Teacher, grandmaster Suhu Gunawan Rahardja.

 Maggie has a keen eye for structure and is known to guide students in developing a precise foundation for supported, centered and balanced unfolding.
-Maggie's intention is to empower each student with awareness and a toolbox of options.
+Maggie's intention is to empower each student with expanding awareness and a toolbox of options.